Improving Chemotherapy Treatment to Reduce Side-effects

 First exposure to antibody-drug conjugate technology

 Kostyukova pushed Kevin to come up with theory-based solutions to real-life problems during his doctoral work.
 His Ph.D. research was accepted into the WSU NIH Protein Biotechnology Training Program, which is designed to enhance graduate student experiences through interdisciplinary training to produce versatile scientists and engineers.
-Through the program, Kevin did an internship with Seattle Genetics, the first company to develop antibody-drug conjugate technology, a cancer therapy that combines targeted cell treatment with cytotoxic potent chemotherapy drugs— a paradigm-shifting discovery.
+Through the program, Kevin did an internship with Seattle Genetics, the first to develop antibody-drug conjugate technology, a cancer therapy that combines targeted cell treatment with cytotoxic potent chemotherapy drugs— a paradigm-shifting discovery.
 The training was an important catalyst for Kevin.

 During cancer treatment, typical chemotherapy drugs kill cancer cells, but have no ability to tell the different between a cancer cell and a normal cell aside from identifying rapidly dividing cells.
 Cancer cells rapidly divide, but so do cells that live in hair follicles and cells in a subsection of the brain engaged with keeping memories.
 Thus, those who go through normal chemotherapy rapidly lose hair and experience “chemo-fog.”